Reading time: 6 minutes

 The sad fact is that these gaslighted children grow up into gaslighters themselves.

-What we know as North Korea has the official name Democratic People’s Republic of Korea.
-Notice the irony there – democratic and republic as descriptors of an authoritarian regime.
+Did you know that North Korea has the official name Democratic People’s Republic of Korea?

 Many would call Russia’s Putin a partial dictator.
 In 2020, Putin secured 22 million extra votes, which many deem to be fraudulent.
 He will continue to be the president until 2036.